skip to main content

 ATTENDANCE

 Monte Vista High School’s Administration and Faculty emphasize the importance of daily student attendance.
 Students are expected to attend classes daily and attendance will be taken during each class period.
-For more information on the MVHS Attendance policies, please see the 2024-25 Student Handbook
+For more information on the MVHS Attendance policies, please see the Student Handbook.

 BEHAVIOR

-Should a student behave inappropriately, the teacher will communicate with the student about appropriate learning behavior.
-Should the problem persist, the teacher will contact the student’s parent or caregiver.
+Should the need for further communication arise, the teacher will communicate with the student about appropriate learning behavior.
+If the problem persists, the teacher will contact the student’s parent or caregiver.
 Additionally, administration will be notified regarding egregious behavior and further disciplinary action may be taken.
 Please keep our Communication Protocol in mind:

 Step 1: Student talks with Teacher